Staying safe on a night out

 If you continue to feel unsafe you can always let venue staff know and they can help you as best they can.

 How you get home might be one of the last things you think about when planning a night out.
 It's good to plan your journey home, or have a couple of options in mind depending on where the night takes you.

 If you've met someone on your night out, think about the risks of inviting them back to your place or staying at theirs.
 Make sure you're confident that you'll be safe and have a way of getting home afterwards.

 Getting a cab or bus home is safer than walking, so make sure you have money to get home.
 Areas around university campuses generally have good transport networks so you should figure out what works best for you.
 Never accept a lift from a stranger.

 If you're on your own and need help, visit the Safe Space at the Guildhall Walk Healthcare Centre and they will help you.
 Safe Space is run by South Central Ambulance Service and provides an all-round health and wellbeing service, as well as a safe place for anyone who is looking for a short respite on a night out.
 They can also help contact friends or family.
 They help anyone who is injured, lost, needing advice or just wants to talk.

 We wouldn't recommend getting home on foot, even if it's only a short distance.
 But if you're set on walking home there are steps you can take to make sure you arrive safely:

 - Don't walk alone

-- Stick to well lit areas and walk with purpose
+- Stick to open, well lit areas and walk with purpose

 - Walk on the oncoming traffic side of the pavement so you're fully aware if a car stops near you